Malta in the Junior Eurovision Song Contest 2025: The Voice Kids 2

+The Voice Kids Malta season 2 coaches (from left to right): Destiny Chukunyere, Gianluca Bezzina, and Sarah Bonnici.

 PBS confirmed its intention to participate in the 2025 contest on 23 June 2025, also revealing that it would use the second season of the talent show The Voice Kids, co-produced with Greatt Company Limited and hosted by Maxine Pace, to select its entry, and opened the submission process for interested artists aged between eight and fourteen.
 All submissions also required participants to enter an original song, which would be used as their Junior Eurovision entry.
 The coaches were Destiny, Gianluca Bezzina and Sarah Bonnici, all past Eurovision representatives for Malta.

 Final

 The final took place on 18 October 2025.
 The winner was selected through two rounds of voting.
 In the first round of voting, three artists were selected to proceed to the second round by their respective coaches, i.e. one from each team.
 In the second round, the public vote selected Eliza Borg of team Destiny as the winner.
 The titles of the original songs performed in the second round were not disclosed.